Pak Phanang district: History

 During the thesaphiban administrative reforms the district was created in 1895 with the name Bia Sad (เบิ้ยซัด).
 On 22 March 1903 it was renamed Pak Phanang, a name first recorded for the area in 1665.

 On 25 October 1962 Tropical Storm Harriet hit the district.
 The low Talumphuk peninsula to the north of the district was completely devastated, and even in the town Pak Phanang itself the storm surge made the water rise four metres.
 The flooding caused more than 1,000 fatalities and many more homeless.
 It is the most severe windstorm that has ever occurred in Thailand recorded.

 Geography

 Neighboring districts are (from the south clockwise): Hua Sai, Chian Yai, Chaloem Phra Kiat and Mueang Nakhon Si Thammarat.
 To the east is the Gulf of Thailand.

 The most striking geographical feature is the long elongated peninsula known as Laem Talumphuk ('toli shad cape'), which is formed of sand deposited by the predominantly northward current interacting with the outflow of the Pak Phanang River (แม่น้ำปากพนัง).
 The shallow bay formed by the peninsula is about 3 km wide at the mouth of the river and 10 km at the top of the peninsula.
 Originally the coastline of the bay consisted of tidal flats and mangrove forests, however a lot of the western coast had been converted into shrimp farms.
+The government is also building seawalls along much of the coastline in an effort to stop coastal erosion, although poor coastal land use, including prawn farming, is largely to blame for this effect.